CP1401/Practicals/prac_01/README.md

 Note: record your answer for this question in your `p1questions.txt` file under the heading "Logic Exercise", so it's clear.

-## Algorithms
+## Algorithms (Pseudocode)

 Record your answers to the following questions in your text file called `p1questions.txt`.
 Use a heading for each one.

+> [!NOTE]
+> Please get familiar with, and follow, our [Pseudocode Guide](https://github.com/CP1404/Starter/wiki/Pseudocode-Guide)
-The following exercises are focused on the logic of algorithms, rather than the exact pseudocode.
+> For our first prac, we are focused on the logic of algorithms, rather than the exact pseudocode.
-We're not going to write computer programs for these, so we are just focused on the basics of writing a set of understandable instructions.
+> You're not going to write computer programs for these tasks, so you just need to write clear understandable instructions.

 ### Example

-Here's an example of an algorithm (written in simple pseudocode) to determine if it's safe to go out and play based on the sun (uv index):
+Here's an example of an algorithm written in pseudocode to determine if it's safe to go out and play based on the sun (uv index):

 ```